 This was a place of complete artistic freedom to try new things surrounded by incredible scenic beauty and likeminded folk.

 Whelan had her first solo art exhibition "Wolf & Beads" in 2010, in Byron Bay.

-Moving back to the UK in 2012 Sally worked for the BBC and painted in her spare time.
+Moving back to the UK in 2012 she worked for the BBC and painted in her spare time.

 She showed in group shows in London with other artists, before moving to Bristol, where she had her first UK solo exhibition "These Little Walls" in Stokes Croft, 2016.

 She has shown and sold her work internationally, including Australia, America, Canada, Europe and throughout the UK.